 The topic shall be reviewed and approved by the chairperson of the examination committee upon application for approval.
-The technical project (information product and reflection) must be submitted in paper form as well as a copy in electronic form for archiving.
-If a digital medium is used for the information product, excerpts of same must be submitted in paper form.
-For a project in electronic form, it is also assumed that the work can be assessed by the authorized examiners with a reasonable amount of effort.
+The technical project (information product and reflection) must be submitted in electronic form.
+For a project in electronic form, it is assumed that the work can be assessed by the authorized examiners with a reasonable amount of effort.